kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 These tests are already running and listed on the dashboard above, with a few exceptions:

-- "... should function for node-pod communication: udp" - issue [#72917](https://github.com/kubernetes/kubernetes/issues/72917) has a PR open
+- [ ] "... should function for node-pod communication: udp" - issue [#72917](https://github.com/kubernetes/kubernetes/issues/72917) has a PR open
-- "should be able to pull image from docker hub" - [PR #72777](https://github.com/kubernetes/kubernetes/pull/72777) open
+- [ ] "should be able to pull image from docker hub" - [PR #72777](https://github.com/kubernetes/kubernetes/pull/72777) open
-- "should provide DNS for the cluster" - [PR #72729](https://github.com/kubernetes/kubernetes/pull/72729) open for issue [#70189](https://github.com/kubernetes/kubernetes/issues/70189)
+- [ ] "should provide DNS for the cluster" - [PR #72729](https://github.com/kubernetes/kubernetes/pull/72729) open for issue [#70189](https://github.com/kubernetes/kubernetes/issues/70189)

--
+And also some cleanup to simplify the test exclusions:
+ - [ ] Skip Windows unrelated tests - [Issue #69871](https://github.com/kubernetes/kubernetes/issues/69871), [PR#69872](https://github.com/kubernetes/kubernetes/pull/69872)

 #### Substitute test cases